Oceanic climate: Subtropical highland variety (Cfb, Cwb)

 The subtropical highland climate is a climate variety, often grouped together with oceanic climates, which exists in some mountainous or elevated portions of the world in either the subtropics or tropics.
 Despite the latitude, the higher elevations of these regions mean that the climate shares characteristics with oceanic climates.

 Subtropical highland climates with uniform rainfall (Cfb) usually have rainfall spread relatively evenly throughout the year, similar to other oceanic climates, but unlike these climates, they have a high diurnal temperature variation and low humidity, owing to their inland location and relatively high elevation.
 Subtropical highland climates with monsoon influence (Cwb) have distinctive wet summers and dry winters.

 In locations outside the tropics, other than the drying trend in the winter, subtropical highland climates tend to be essentially identical to an oceanic climate, with mild summers and noticeably cooler winters, plus, in some instances, some snowfall.
 In the tropics, a subtropical highland climate typically features mild weather year-round.
 Temperatures there remain relatively constant throughout the year and snowfall is seldom seen due to warmer winters than most oceanic climates.

 Areas with this climate feature monthly averages below 22 C but above either 0 C or -3 C depending on isotherm used.
 At least one month's average temperature is below 18 C. Without their elevation, many of these regions would likely feature either humid subtropical or tropical climates.

-This type of climate exists in parts of east, south and southeastern Africa, interior southern Africa and elevated portions of eastern Africa as far north as Ethiopia and of western Africa (west region of Cameroon) up to the southwestern Angola highlands also share this climate type.
-It also exists in the exposed areas of the High Atlas, some mountainous areas across southern Europe, mountainous sections of North America, including parts of the southern Appalachians and the Central America Volcanic Arc.
-In South America, it can be found mainly in temperate mountainous areas in the Tropical Andes, Venezuelan Coastal Range, the highest elevations of Serra do Mar in Southeastern Brazil, and tepuis of the Guiana Shield, The highest elevations of the Brazilian Highlands, and due to variations in rainfall and temperature patterns in some places of the Tropical Andes in Bolivia, Perú, Ecuador, Colombia and Venezuela.
-Most of Yunnan and mountainous areas across Southeast Asia, parts of the Himalayas, parts of the Western Ghats, parts of Sri Lanka, and parts of the Hawaiian Islands of Maui and Hawaii.
+This type of climate exists in parts of east, south and southeastern Africa, interior southern Africa and elevated portions of eastern Africa as far north as Ethiopia and of western Africa (west region of Cameroon) up to the southwestern Angola highlands.
+It also exists in the exposed areas of the High Atlas, some mountainous areas across southern Europe, and mountainous sections of North America, including parts of the southern Appalachians and the Central America Volcanic Arc.
+In South America, it can be found mainly in temperate mountainous areas in the Tropical Andes, the Venezuelan Coastal Range, the tepuis of the Guiana Shield, and due to variations in rainfall and temperature patterns in some places of the Tropical Andes in Bolivia, Perú, Ecuador, Colombia and Venezuela.
+Throughout Asia, most of Yunnan and the mountainous areas across Southeast Asia, parts of the Himalayas, parts of the Western Ghats, parts of Sri Lanka, and parts of the Hawaiian Islands of Maui and Hawaii experience the climate as well.
 In the Caribbean, only the peaks in the highest mountain ranges have this climate (including the Blue Mountains in Jamaica and Cerro Maravilla in Puerto Rico), with only Hispaniola's Cordillera Central and Chaîne de la Selle having significant urban settlements under this climate zone, such as cities like Kenscoff in Haiti and Constanza in the Dominican Republic.

+These climates are classified as Dobk under Trewartha if their growing seasons are not long enough for a humid subtropical climate.